Return to the PCRE2 index page.

 Of itself, Unicode support does not make PCRE2 treat strings as UTF-8, UTF-16 or UTF-32.
 To do that, applications that use the library can set the PCRE2_UTF option when they call pcre2_compile() to compile a pattern.
 Alternatively, patterns may be started with (*UTF) unless the application has locked this out by setting PCRE2_NEVER_UTF.

 UTF support allows the libraries to process character code points up to 0x10ffff in the strings that they handle.
-It also provides support for accessing the Unicode properties of such characters, using pattern escapes such as \P, \p, and \X. Only the general category properties such as Lu and Nd are supported.
+Unicode support also gives access to the Unicode properties of characters, using pattern escapes such as \P, \p, and \X. Only the general category properties such as Lu and Nd are supported.
 Details are given in the pcre2pattern documentation.

 Pattern escapes such as \d and \w do not by default make use of Unicode properties.
 The application can request that they do by setting the PCRE2_UCP option.
 Unless the application has set PCRE2_NEVER_UCP, a pattern may also request this by starting with (*UCP).